-"There is no risk of breach of information," it added in a statement.
+"There is no risk of breach of information," it said.

 Hezbollah had in September 2019 vowed to down Israeli drones overflying Lebanon following an incident a month earlier when two drones packed with explosives targeted Hezbollah's stronghold in south Beirut.